JFrog CLI environment variables

-The jf options command displays all the supported environment variables.
+The jf options command displays all supported environment variables with their default values and descriptions.
 The following table lists the available variables.

 Environment Variables Reference